Here are a couple of ways in which the Suffolk Waste Partnership are enabling schools to reduce, reuse, recycle and compost their waste:

 At Household Waste Recycling Centres

-Schools can bring a range of recyclable materials to any Household Waste Recycling Centres (HWRCs) in Suffolk.
+Schools can bring a range of recyclable materials to any Recycling Centres (RCs) in Suffolk.
 The types of recyclable items that can be accepted at the HWRCs are cardboard, metals, wood, paper, plastics, green waste, textiles, motor oil, light bulbs and electronic equipment.
 Non-recyclable waste will not be accepted at the HWRCs.
+Visit our Suffolk Recycles website for more information on Recycling Centres.

 Let Suffolk County Council know which site you want to visit as well as the quantity and type of items you want to take by emailing email@example.com